 You may appear unpopular if you’re following 1500 people and only have 100 followers.
 You can avoid this by being patient and following slowly (hence my figure of 25 a day).

 I soon discovered that those interested in following back would do so within a week to 10 days, with few exceptions.
-So I signed up for justunfollow.com (free for 25 per day) and began to unfollow people who opted not to follow me back, 25 at a time, a couple of times a week.
+So I signed up for justunfollow.com and began to unfollow people who opted not to follow me back, 25 at a time, a couple of times a week.
 (Currently, free users can unfollow up to 50 users per day) Of course, I allowed a lead time of about 10 days for folks to follow if they had a mind to.
 (I no longer need this service every week, and you’ll get to that point, as well.)

 Unfollowing people who aren’t interested in your message (without judgment!) keeps your figures close re: the percentage of people you are following vs. the number of tweeps following you.
 Once you get to 2,000, twitter limits the amount of people it allows you to follow – IF you’re following way more than are following you.
 So best to keep your numbers close right from the beginning.
 Reminder: There are so many reasons why people don’t follow back, and none of them are personal, so do NOT focus on this, it’s irrelevant!